The harmful effects of social judgment against singles

 All these stereotypes are caused by the pressures to conform to defined social standards: meet your partner, get married, have two or three kids and a dog—and presto, you’ve gathered all the ingredients you need for a happy life.

 While people have been constantly reevaluating these social norms for decades, recent research indicates that the embarrassment of being single is still high.
-Data from a dating site survey matchanalyzed by the BBC, show that, among a thousand single British adults surveyed, 52% reported experiencing embarrassment for being single “since the beginning of the pandemic”, probably due to the greater weight of knowing who we can count on during lockdowns.
+Data from a survey by the dating site Match, analyzed by the BBC, shows that, among 1,000 British single adults surveyed, 52% reported experiencing embarrassment for being single “since the beginning of the pandemic”, probably due to the greater weight of knowing who we can talk to. count during lockdowns.

 And even though 59% said they were “satisfied with their relationship status,” they were still the target of nagging questions.

-The persistence of these prejudices against singles is not only embarrassing but outdated in many countries.
+The persistence of these prejudices against singles is not only embarrassing but also outdated in many countries.

 It indicates that in 1970, according to US census data, 40% of American households consisted of married couples and their children, while 17% lived alone as singles.
 And in 2012, 27% of American households consisted of singles and only 20% were parents and children.